How to Increase Your Sense of Self-Worth

 Sometimes it can seem like everyone has things better figured out than you.
 This comes from comparing our insides to other people’s outsides, and assuming they have no problems that they struggle with.

-Here are some journal prompts to explore this:
+Here is a set of journal prompts to explore this:

 1. Describe something you dislike about yourself or a recurring critical voice.